Personal information charter

 4. Updating of and provision of information

-a. when we are required to do so by law
+b.
+When we are required to do so by law.

-b. in connection with any ongoing or prospective legal proceedings
+d.
+In connection with any ongoing or prospective legal proceedings.

-c. to establish, exercise or defend our legal rights
+e.
+To establish, exercise or defend our legal rights.

-We may combine information from other sources with information you give to us and information we collect about you.
-We may use this information and the combined information for the purposes set out above (depending on the types of information we receive).
+We may combine personal data from other sources with personal data you have provided to us.
+We may use this information and the combined information for the purposes set out in section 5.

 We will ensure that any such disclosure and use is proportionate, considers your right to respect for your private life; and is done fairly and lawfully in accordance with the data protection principles of the Data Protection Act 1998.

-6. Your right of access to the personal data we collect
+7. Your right of access to the personal data we collect or receive

-The Charity Commission is committed to being as open and transparent as possible when handling your personal data and in giving you access to the personal data we may hold on you.
-You may contact us on FOIrequests@charitycommission.gsi.gov.uk to access personal data we hold about you.
-If we do hold information about you we will:
+We are committed to being as open and transparent as possible when handling your personal data and in giving you access to the personal data we may hold on you.
+Contact us at email@example.com to access the personal data we hold about you.
+Unless the Data Protection Act itself provides an exemption from disclosure or reason not to disclose, if we do hold information about you we will: